Pierre81385/dlmCodeChallenge/README.md

 This is my submission for the DML Coding Challenge.
 Given a TypeScript REACT app with a SQLite database, my challenge was to adapt this framework into an app with core functionality to send CREATE, READ, and DELETE requests to a database and present the results to the user.

-Not having prior experience with TypeScript or SQLLite, I opted to replace the SQLite database with MongoDB and build the project with javascript.

 The concept of this project is to display (GET "/dogs") a list of lost dogs who have been found, and allow users to search through them or sort the list (with request query parameters), view more details about them (GET "/dog/:id"), or take them home (DELETE "/dog/:id)!
 If a dog needs to be added to the list, there is a form to submit a new dog to the list (POST "/dogs").

 ## Getting Started Instructions